Manuv2u/project02_medicure/README.md

 Following are the problems:

 ✓ Building Complex builds is difficult

-✓ Manual efforts to test various components/modules of the project ✓ Incremental builds are difficult to manage, test and deploy ✓ Creation of infrastructure and configure it manually is very time consuming ✓ Continuous manual monitoring the application is quite challenging.
+✓ Manual efforts to test various components/modules of the project

+✓ Incremental builds are difficult to manage, test and deploy

+✓ Creation of infrastructure and configure it manually is very time consuming

+✓ Continuous manual monitoring the application is quite challenging.

 In order to implement a POC, you are requested to develop a mavenized microservice using spring boot and in memory h2 database.

 1. a microservice which exposes below mentioned endpoints as APIs and uses in memory h2 database to store the data.

 a. /registerDoctor (HTTP Method : POST) (Request Body : JSON)

 b. /updateDoctor/{doctorRegNo} (HTTP Method : PUT ) (Request Body : JSON)

 c. /searchDoctor/{doctorName} (HTTP Method : GET ) ( No Request Body )

 d. /deletePolicy/{doctorRegNo} (HTTP Method : DELETE) ( No Request Body)

 2. Write necessary Junit testcase.
 3. Generate HTML report using TestNG.
 4. Push your code into your GitHub Repository.

 Note : Preload some data into the database.

 Later, you need to implement Continuous Integration & Continuous Deployment using following tools:

-✓ Git - For version control for tracking changes in the code files ✓ Jenkins - For continuous integration and continuous deployment ✓ Docker - For containerizing applications
+✓ Git - For version control for tracking changes in the code files.

+✓ Jenkins - For continuous integration and continuous deployment.

+✓ Docker - For containerizing applications.

-✓ Ansible - Configuration management tools
+✓ Ansible - Configuration management tools.

-✓ Selenium - For automating tests on the deployed web application ✓ Terraform - For creation of infrastructure.
+✓ Selenium - For automating tests on the deployed web application.

+✓ Terraform - For creation of infrastructure.

 ✓ Kubernetes – for running containerized application in managed cluster.

 This project will be about how to test the services and deploy code to dev/stage/prod etc, just on a click of button.
 Business challenge/requirement